Calculator

 How to identify the required values

-Number of users10 ward beds expected to use oxygen simultaneously.Enter simultaneous users, not total installed outlets.
+Number of users/outlets10 ward beds expected to use oxygen simultaneously.Ward planning often uses simultaneous users, not installed outlets; use the clinical scenario.Enter simultaneous users, not total installed outlets.

-Cylinder usable volumeA cylinder may provide 680 L usable volume depending on size/fill.Use local cylinder volume after reserve; leave 0 if you only need daily liters and cubic meters.
+Cylinder usable volumeA cylinder may provide 680 L usable volume depending on size/fill.Use local usable volume after reserve; common portable values may be around 400-700 L.Leave this as 0 if you only need daily liters or cubic meters.

 Input Checklist